-I, (your name)
+I. (vour name)

-(your address)

 (your phone number)

+designate:

-designate: (Name of agent)
+(Name of Health Care Representative)

-(Address of agent)

-(Phone number(s) of agent)
+(phone number(s))

-as my health care agent to make any health care decisions for me as authorized in this document consistent with the instructions below.
+as my health care representative to make any h declaration consistent with the instructions belo ealth care decisions for me as authorized in this

-If the person I designate above refuses or is not able to act for me, I designate the following persons (each to act alone and successively, in the order named): A. First Successor Agent (Successor's name)
+If the person I designate above refuses or is not persons (each to act alone and successively, in

-(Successor's address)
+A. First Successor Health Care Representative (successor's name)

-(Successor's phone number)
+(successor's phone number)

-B. Second Successor Agent (Second successor's name)
+B. Second Successor Health Care Representat (second successor's name) tive

-(Second successor's address)

-(Second successor agent's phone number)

-as my health care agent(s) to make any health care decisions for me as authorized in this document consistent with the instructions below.

-This designation shall become effective only when I become incapable of making and communicating my own health care decisions.
+This designation shall become effective only when I become incapable of making my own health care decisions.

-Any prior designation is revoked.
+Any prior designation or other advance directive for health care is revoked.